 Alternatively, you can file by mail by printing the required forms from the state’s site and including a check payable to “State of Utah.”
 However, processing may take 7-10 business days.

 You can file your report up to 60 days before your due date.
-Utah provides a 30-day grace period after the due date, allowing late filing without penalty during this window.
-It's important to note that Utah doesn't grant extensions for annual report filings.
+If you file after the due date, a $10 late renewal fee applies.
+Utah doesn't grant extensions for annual report filings.

 Utah's current fee structure includes a $5 surcharge for online filings through the state's single sign-on portal.